Warpten/aoc/README.md

 ## 05

 Could unfortunately not reuse `02` so I rewrote it.
 Jump handling is kind of crude but it does the job.
+It took me a stupid amount of time to understand inputs and outputs and I'm not sure I got them right.